Terrabits/rohdeschwarz_s21_example/README.md

-# `rohdeschwarz` S21 Example
+# `rohdeschwarz` Two Traces One Channel Example

-This is an example of how to use the VNA instrument driver from the  [rohdeschwarz](https://github.com/Terrabits/rohdeschwarz) Python package to measure S21 and capture all data.
+This is an example of how to use the VNA instrument driver from the  [rohdeschwarz](https://github.com/Terrabits/rohdeschwarz) Python package to measure S21 and S31 simultaneously, then capture all data.

 ## Requirements